jimmycgz/iac-gce/2-gce/README.md

 ```
 terraform init
 terraform plan
+terraform apply
 ```

 ## Test the application

 * Access the nginx via ssh tunnel

-How to setup ssh tunnel via gcloud ssh command?
-I have provisioned a gce with a nginx, and opened firewall rules for port 80 and 443, and I want to access at my local laptop via localhost:8080
+You'll get below answer if ask ChatGPT: How to setup ssh tunnel via gcloud ssh command?
+I have provisioned a gce with nginx, with firewall rules for port 80 and 443, and I want to access the nginx on browser from my local laptop via localhost:8080
 ```
 gcloud compute ssh --project=jmy-png-sbx-2023 --zone=us-central1-a hub-global-jump-linux-01 -- -L 8080:localhost:80
 ```